maxkofler/sondbus/spec/Sondbus.md

 The type of data that is transmitted in this frame, see [frame types](#frame-types).

-### Src
+### Address

-The source address where the frame is sent from.
+The source or destination address, depending on the frame type.

 Address `0` is reserved for the master.
 All the other addresses are free to be assigned arbitrary values.